Dodgers' Hernández beats Royals' Witt for HR Derby title, Alonso's bid for 3rd win ends in 1st round

-The 31-year-old Hernández hit 49 homers over three rounds that totaled 3.98 miles and became the first Dodgers player to win the derby.
+The 31-year-old Hernández hit 49 homers over three rounds that totaled 3.98 miles and became the first Dodgers player to win the derby among 11 who have tried.
+While not participating in the derby this year, Guerrero gave Hernández advice during breaks.

 “If I have to bet, it doesn't matter who I'm going against, I'm going to bet on myself,” Hernández said when asked if he felt like the underdog.
 “People maybe underestimate myself.”

-Not last year's derby champion Vladimir Guerrero Jr., who while not defending his title wore a Blue Jays jersey with Hernández's name and No. 37 on the back.
-They were teammates together in Toronto from 2017-22.

-Witt, needing one home run to tie with one out remaining, drove a ball to one of the deepest parts of the park in left-center, where it hit halfway up the wall to the left of the 410-foot sign.
+Witt, needing one home run to tie with one out remaining, drove a ball to one of the deepest parts of Globe Life Field in left-center, where it hit halfway up the wall to the left of the 410-foot sign.

 “When I hit it I knew I kind of — I didn’t hit it great.
 But, yeah, I just was trying to blow on it or something,” Witt said with a chuckle.
 "The first thing I thought was just no pop. ...
 We got to do a couple more curls or something.”